hlascelles/samudra/pages/about.md

 A well managed landfill with methane capture in a dry climate is very different from a landfill created by clearing rainforest.
 Another reason why we don't hold strong beliefs is that everything has an opportunity cost.
 These costs can be very different depending on the type of waste and the location where it is produced.
-Recycling something in one part of the world can produce more emissions and environmental pollution than landfilling it in another part of the world.
+Recycling something in one part of the world can produce more emissions and environmental pollution than incinerating it at a waste-to-energy facility in another part of the world.
-Incineration can produce fuel that is less polluting than what is currently used in the region.
+Chemical recycling of plastic waste can produce fuel that is less polluting than what is currently used in the region.
 That is why we don't advocate for recycling, landfilling or incineration.
 We advocate for taking the time to estimate the costs of different solutions (in terms of finance, environmental pollution, impact on climate and human health) and to compare the opportunity cost.
 In depth research guides everything we do.